Shangshanderener/cse15l-lab-reports/Report3/lab-reports-3.md

 ```

 - Using the -mtime option, you are able to display files or directories that have or haven't been modified in certain intervals of time (arguments * 24 hours ago). + means files or directories that haven't been modified, and - means files or directories that have been modified within past time.
 This is useful because sometimes you want to know which files or directories are modified or not modified at a period of time.

+**Citation**

+**Kenlon, Seth.
+“10 Ways to Use the Linux Find Command.”
+Enable Sysadmin, Red Hat, Inc., 12 Jan.
+2023, www.redhat.com/sysadmin/linux-find-command.
+Accessed 05 Nov.
+2023.**

+- All examples are from the same website!